demisto/content/Packs/FeedDHS/Integrations/DHSFeedV2/README.md

 ### dhs-get-indicators

 ***
 Allows you to test your feed and to make sure you can fetch indicators successfully.
+Due to API limitations this command may take a long time to run.

 #### Base Command